benzcraddock/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+React's 'useRouteMatch' is a hook provided by React Router that allows us to add nested routes to our applications.
+Basically, useRouteMatch makes it easier for us to build relative route paths and link locations, such that we can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is the process of checking if information provided by a user is correct and meets certain requirements.
+For example, form validation may check to see if the password provided by a user is minimum 6 characters long.

 1. In 1-2 sentences, define end to end testing.

+End to end testing (E2E) looks at the whole user experience from end to end, and sees if a user can accomplish an action.
+E2E testing focuses on UI and mimics how a user may interact with an application by simulating actions like button clicks and form submits.

 ## Instructions